Cisco-UKI-DevX/Guestshell-Lab-Guide/README.md

 # On box network programmability

-In this lab guide we'll be exploring some of the options we've got for On box programmability with IOS-XE.
+In this lab guide we'll be exploring some of the options we've got for On-box programmability with IOS-XE.
 In this guide we'll primarily focus on using Guestshell.
 Guestshell is a virtualized Linux-based environment, designed to run custom Linux applications, including Python for automated control and management of Cisco devices.
 It also includes the automated provisioning (Day zero) of systems.
-This container shell provides a secure environment, decoupled from the host device, in which users can install scripts or software packages and run them.
-This module describes Guest Shell and how to enable it.
-This container shell provides a secure environment, decoupled from the host device, in which users can install scripts or software packages and run them.
+This container shell provides a secure environment, decoupled from the host device, in which users can install scripts or software packages and run them independant from IOS.
-This module describes what Guest Shell is and how to get started with using it.

 ## Prerequisites